andyljones/thresholdout/readme.md

 I've also written [a short blogpost](http://andyljones.tumblr.com/post/127547085623/holdout-reuse) on the ideas involved.

-Disclaimer: I have nothing to do with this Dwork et al or this research.
-I've hosted it here simply because it gives the code syntax highlighting and I can't find a copy anywhere else.
+Disclaimer: This is in no way my research.
+I've hosted it here because it provides syntax highlighting and it makes it easy for people to fork.